COMMUNITY GARDEN

 Why: One of our key practices at ARC is to Serve.
 Through Kids Hope USA, we go outside our church walls to love and serve students considered “at-risk” for social, academic, or emotional needs.
 We build relationships to show children that they matter—to us, to our community, and to God.

 Questions?
-Contact Lizzy Rice, ARC's director of children's and middle school formation, at lizzyarcoc@gmail.com.
+Contact Lizzy Rice, ARC's Director of Children's and Middle School Formation, at lizzy.r@americanchurchoc.com.

 LIFESERVE BLOOD DRIVES